MartinTichovsky/jest-collector/README.md

 [_an array of matches_]

 The collector is created for each test by default.
-In cases when you would like to include only a specific test to being processed by the collector, you can include it with the `include` option.
+In case you want to include only a specific test to being processed by the collector, you can use the `include` option.
 Only the tests matching the `include` array will be processed by the collector.
 If there is a match in `exclude` option for the same test file as in `include`, the test will not be processed by the collector.
 You can provide a [`match`](#matches) pattern.

 _Example:_